turbinelabs/developer/reference/configuration.md

 6. Create a proxy object that will be configured to serve the Domain
 <my.example.domain>.

-### Setting up your Zone in the Turbine Labs Service
+### Setting up your zone in the Turbine Labs API
 In this example, you will set up a Domain with a single Route, “/”, that will forward all traffic to a running prismatic-spray application.
-This instance is represented in the Turbine Labs Service as a Cluster.
+This instance is represented in the Turbine Labs API as a Cluster.

 - First, you need to get an API key.
 Email support@turbinelabs.io and we send one to you.